 People are always looking for information about programs and events, and those staffing the Welcome Center are the folks to go to for direction.
 You don’t have to know all the answers, but you can get them to the people that do.

 Give people that behind-the-scenes glimpse, and tell them about all the wonderful things that are happening at Calvary Church all week long.
 Being willing to ask questions and converse during the tour is helpful.
 Giving tours requires a little inside knowledge of programs and the facilities, which you can easily learn.
 It also requires the ability to walk and talk at the same time—a valuable skill, but you’ve got this.

-Volunteer Coordinator & Community Life Director
+Interim Volunteer Development & Community Life Director